neha-nayeem/sql-challenge/README.md

 ORDER BY dept_emp.emp_no
 ```

-5. List first name, last name, and sex for employees whose first name is "Hercules" and last names begin with "B."
+**5. List first name, last name, and sex for employees whose first name is "Hercules" and last names begin with "B."**

 ```sql
 SELECT first_name, last_name, sex